sfatew/Hand-Tracking-Youtube-Control/README.md

 👉 Make sure your gesture happens after the cooldown and within this collection time.

+💡 We recommend using STMEM model since its perform the best

 ## 👥 Contributors

 Thanks to these awesome people who contributed: